Hottentotti/My-wellbeing-project/README.md

 # Project title

-Boost yourself towards better wellbeing and performance by optimizing your resources
+Lead yourself towards better wellbeing and performance by optimizing your resources

 ## Summary